 Before pursuing this career field, it’s important to know some of the pros and cons of the profession.
 As we already mentioned, the financial advisor occupation is expected to see steady growth in the future in Utah and nationwide, so that’s one advantage right off the bat.

 Another advantage: It’s a high-paying profession.
-Financial advisors earn a median annual wage of nearly $70,000 in Utah, according to state economic figures.
+Financial advisors earn a median annual wage of nearly $77,426 in Utah, according to Indeed.
 However, financial advisors have unlimited earning potential.
 Financial advisor work is fee- or commission-based, or a combination of the two, which means your income every year is based on the amount of new business or recurring revenue you create.
 Depending on how hard you work, you can earn as much or as little as you want as a financial advisor.

 Many financial advisors also find their jobs rewarding because they offer meaningful advice to clients.
 Many advisors offer their services to regular people looking to make informed decisions about their life’s savings.
 Your success as a financial advisor can mean saving a client enough money for a comfortable retirement and a long, healthy life.

 There’s a flip side to this, though.
 When the economy takes a nosedive, many people quickly contact their financial advisors.
 Working as a PFA means your job is deeply intertwined with domestic and global markets, which can make the profession highly stressful, especially when you’re just starting out.
 Financial advisors can end up spending a good deal of time managing the emotions of upset clients during economic downturns.